li-xin-yi/seedlab/PKI/readme.md

 openssl req -new -x509 -keyout ca.key -out ca.crt -config openssl.cnf
 ```

 When asked to type PEM pass phrase, remember the password you typed (e.g. I use `114514`).
-It will then ask you to fill in some information, you can skip it by <kbd>Enter</kbd>.
+It will then ask you to fill in some information, you can skip it by <kbd>Enter</kbd>, except for `commonName`, which is required.

 > The output of the command are stored in two files: `ca.key` and `ca.crt`.
 The file `ca.key` contains the CA’s **private key**, while `ca.crt` contains the **public-key certificate**.